Impermanent Loss: Understanding, calculating, and managing this risk

 Transaction fees generated by pools can play a significant role in offsetting impermanent loss.
 The higher the trading volume, the higher the fees you, as a liquidity provider, can receive.
 These transaction fees are reflected in the returns offered by the platform for a given liquidity pair.

-AMF recommendations.
-There is no guaranteed high yield, a product with high performance potential implies a high risk.
-This risk taking must be in line with your project, your investment horizon and your ability to lose part of this savings.
-Do not invest if you are not ready to lose all or part of your capital .
+AMF Recommendations.
+There is no guaranteed high return; a product with high potential returns implies high risk.
+This risk must be commensurate with your investment goals, your investment horizon, and your ability to lose some of your savings.
+Do not invest if you are not prepared to lose all or part of your capital .